amritsharma/writing-challenge/Jan14-Signal-Groups.md

 That's network effects.

-A messaging app is only truly useful if all your contacts (and conversations) make the jump over with you to Signal.
+A messaging app is only truly useful if all your contacts (and conversations) make the leap with you over to Signal.

 ### Group Chats

 A popular feature within Whatsapp is the Group Chats.
-You can easily stay in touch a few friends, colleagues, family members, old buddies from uni or your *gulp* soon-to-be in-laws.
+You can easily stay in touch with a few friends, colleagues, family members, old buddies from uni or your *gulp* soon-to-be in-laws.
 It's not unique to Whatsapp and isn't innovative by any means but is very handy -- especially in a global pandemic!

 For every group you have on Whatsapp, we're going to follow these simple steps to move them over to Signal.
 These steps are for Android, but a similar workflow applies to iOS devices as well.